Tuesday, May 11, 1:00 –3:30 p.m. EDT

 Thursday, May 13, 1:00 –2:00 p.m.
 EDT

-This workshop provides attendees with important and useful information related to applying for research funding.
-Attendees hear talks from experienced investigators and program officers, and they have a chance to ask questions in a friendly, low-stress environment.
+This workshop provides attendees with important and useful information related to applying for research funding in the United States and internationally.
+Attendees will hear talks from experienced investigators and program officers, and have a chance to ask questions in a friendly, low-stress environment.
 Advance registration is required.

 This event is to help attendees make the most of the conference.
 Topics covered may include: introduction to organizers of the meeting, advice on having meaningful interactions in a virtual space, a chance to meet other attendees in an informal setting, and an introduction to events in the scientific and other programming.
 Advance registration required.